 This is something I call your X-Factor.

 What makes you stand out from your competitors?

-It comes down to your x-factor.
+It ALL comes down to your X-Factor.

 This is really important to understand about yourself and your business because knowing what sets you apart will clarify, simplify and streamline your marketing efforts.

 Place yourself in the shoes of your client… why do they want to work with you instead of going to someone else?
 What value do you offer that no one else does?

 The 4th episode of my podcast is titled First Comes Value, Then Comes Wealth.
 In that episode I talk about the difference between generating money and wealth, because once you understand the difference, your business, mindset, and profits will reach a higher level.

 If you want to grow your wealth then you need to offer more value… and if you want your business to stand out, you want to offer value that no one else can offer but YOU!